denizgulal/uber-dataset-analysis/README.md

-# Uber Dataset Analysis using Pandas and Tableau
+# Uber Dataset Analysis using Pandas
 ### Overview
 This repository provides a comprehensive analysis of Uber ride data using the powerful combination of Pandas for data manipulation and analysis in Python and Tableau for data visualization.
 The Uber dataset used in this analysis contains information about trips, dates, and geographic details.